golang/vulndb/doc/triage.md

 The states are:
   - `high priority`: the issue needs a REVIEWED report
   - standard priority (no label): the issue needs an UNREVIEWED report
-  - `possible duplicate`: we need to check if the issue is a duplicate
+  - `duplicate`: we need to double-check if the issue is a duplicate
   - `possibly not Go`: we need to check if the issue does not affect Go code

 ### excluded